cianc/cianc.github.io/content/Estimating_the_emissions_reductions_from_supply_side_fossil_fuel_interventions.md

 https://media.rff.org/documents/Prest_Fell_Gordon_Conway_2024_Updated_-_Combined.pdf under
 https://creativecommons.org/licenses/by-nc-nd/4.0/

+I came across this paper in a [bluesky post](https://bsky.app/profile/kevinjkircher.com/post/3lrddfphkhs2l) where @kevinkircher was pointing to potential GHG reductions that could flow from the US reducing oil and gas exports (although it turns out the paper author's explicitly say it's more complicate for gas).
+I am very much not an economist so don't know how valid this approach is (the model seemed kind of simplified) but enjoyed reading about their approach and learning a few things about supply/demand elasticity and market leakage (I had naively assumed it was ~100% most of the time).

 "In this paper, we estimate the effects of \[...\] supply-side interventions on global emissions, accounting for both market leakage as well as the relative emissions intensity of different sources of supply \[...\] We find that the emissions reductions from supply-side interventions are on the order of 40–50 percent of the gross emissions of each barrel curtailed, depending on the relative emissions intensity of the curtailed and substitute sources of supply \[...\] Further, targeting supply-side interventions at highly emissions-intensive heavy oils is likely to have greater impact on emissions."